Aider-AI/aider/aider/website/_posts/2024-08-14-code-in-json.md

 <p class="post-date">{{ page.date | date: "%B %d, %Y" }}</p>
 {% endif %}

-# LLMs are bad at returning code in JSON
+# LLMs are bad at wrapping code in JSON

 AI coding applications should avoid asking LLMs to return code as part of a structured